jhancock532/Three-JS-Music-Visualiser/README.md

 }
 animate();
 ```
 The audio `analyser` does all the complex work for us with `analyser.getByteFrequencyData();`.
-Note how we don't try and write to `soundDataArray` if it is `undefined`, as this means we haven't loaded a file.
+Note how the code doesn't try to write to `soundDataArray` if it is `undefined`, as this means we haven't loaded a file.
 For every frame that we are animating, we are refreshing the `soundDataArray` with the current audio data.
 The `updateMeshes();` function can then access `soundDataArray` and edit objects to make them dance to the music.

+__Part One Complete!__ You should be able to load an audio file and hear it playing.
+You should be able to log the contents of `soundDataArray` as not being undefined, and containing values from 0-255.

 ## Three JS
 This library handles all the complexity of creating and rendering 3D scenes.
-For the source code, I animated a collection of [line objects](https://threejs.org/docs/#api/objects/Line), and a collection of [circle meshes](https://threejs.org/docs/#api/geometries/CircleGeometry).
-To get started, we shall just focus on circle meshes, with the aim of creating a radial visualiser we have track around in three dimensions.
+For the source code, I animated a collection of [line objects](https://threejs.org/docs/#api/objects/Line) to make springs, and a collection of [circle meshes](https://threejs.org/docs/#api/geometries/CircleGeometry) are segments put together to make one circle.
+For this tutorial, we shall just focus on the circle segments, with the aim of creating a radial visualiser we can track around in three dimensions.

 To get set up, we'll need
 ```js